Muhammad-Hassan-10/Healthcare-Disease-Prediction-WebApp/README.md

-# 🏥 Healthcare Disease Prediction System
+# 🏥 HealthPredict (Symptoms-based Disease Prediction System)

 A complete machine learning system with web application for predicting diseases based on symptom descriptions.
 Built with Python, Flask, and Machine Learning.